The MIDI Interface

-MIDI data enters each item of MIDI equipment through the MIDI In port.
+MIDI data enters each item of MIDI equipment through the MIDI Interface via the MIDI In port.
 For example, when you send MIDI information from your sequencer to your synth or sampler, it enters the synth/sampler using the MIDI In port.

 These are used to re-transmit all information received at the MIDI In port using the MIDI Thru port connections.
 Often these ports are used to create a chain of connected devices in a single MIDI data path, called a ‘daisy chain’.
 Some devices, commonly computers, do not have a dedicated MIDI Thru port.
 Instead they use a software MIDI Thru port that shares the same physical MIDI connection as the MIDI Out port.

 The longer the MIDI cable, the more likely that the data sent down that cable will have an error in it.
 Electrically this is because the longer the cable, the higher the electrical resistance that cable has.
 This causes the signal to degrade, eventually resulting in errors.
 As a general guide keep your MIDI cables to the shortest possible length.

 If you connect the MIDI Out port of your controller device (keyboard, sequencer etc) to the MIDI In port of another device (probably a sound module) you can play sounds stored on the sound module by pressing a key or playing a MIDI file on your controller device.